nicholaswmin/fsm/README.md

 This implementation attempts to shift errors at *contruction time* rather than *run time*.
-It does so by validating it's state-transition table against `undefined`, invalidly typed or unreasonable `states` inputs.
+It does so by validating it's state-transition table against `undefined`, invalidly typed or unreasonable inputs.

 It also freezes it's internals to guard against accidental modifications by reference, via it's arguments.